lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 import { store } from './examples/provide-inject/store.js'
 import Users from './examples/provide-inject/users.vue'

 const app = createApp(Users)
 app.provide('store', store)
 app.mount('#app')
 ```
+\begin{center}
+Using provide to make the store available in all the components.
+\end{center}

-While you can call `provide` in a `setup` function, you can also call it on `app`.
-This will make your value available to all the components.
+You can call `provide` in a component's `setup` function.
+This makes the provided value available to all that component's children (and their children, etc).
+You can also call provide on `app`.
+This will make your value available to all the components, which is what we want to do in this example.

-Instead of importing the store, we can now just call `cosnt  store = inject('store')`:
+Instead of importing the store, we can now just call `const store = inject('store')`:

 ```html
 <template>